• Skip to primary navigation

 Notes

-1. I use a pre-made coleslaw mix to make this but feel free to shred your own cabbage and carrots instead
+1. I use a pre-made coleslaw mix to make this but feel free to shred your own cabbage and carrots instead.

-2. If you don't have cashew butter you can use almond butter, tahini or peanut butter instead (just note that peanut butter is not paleo or Whole30 compliant)
+2. If you don't have cashew butter you can use almond butter, tahini or peanut butter instead

 Nutrition